senseexcel/senseexcel-reporting/install-clean.md

  1. Open a new text file.
  2. Copy and paste your LEF information
- 3. Delete any spaces at end of each line.
- 4. Append the LEF information with user information as in the example below.
+ 3. Append the LEF information with user information with the DOMAIN\user info for each user.
+See the example below.
  5. The  FROM:TO info is optional.
 This will put a start and end date on your specified users.
 Use the format YYYY-MM-DD
+ 6. Delete any spaces at end of each line.
- 6. Save file with name license.txt.
+ 7. Save file with name license.txt.
- 7. Upload the license.txt file to the senseexcel content library.
+ 8. Upload the license.txt file to the senseexcel content library.

 QMC > MANAGE CONTENT > Content Libraries > senseexcel > Upload > license.txt